Rent safe and private dog parks hosted by locals

 Why the surge in popularity?
 For one thing, food puzzles are a great way for pet owners to test the enrichment waters.
 Every dog has to eat—and most of us have plenty of things already lying around the house that we can use to spruce up their meals.
 It’s often low effort but high impact.

-Some examples of food enrichment for your dog:
+Some examples of nutritional enrichment for your dog:

 • Other frozen treats